How to Clear DNS Cache on Mac (All Versions)

 If you are facing connection issues on your MacBook, you might want to know how to clear the DNS cache on your Mac.
 That’s because the DNS cache acts like a memory that your device refers to when trying to load a website or a server.

 Clearing the DNS cache on Mac isn’t a difficult job.
 Depending upon your operating system settings, you can quickly clear the DNS cache on Mac.
-So, let’s not waste any more time, and let’s reset your DNS on the all leading MacOS versions.
+So, let’s not waste any more time, and let’s reset your DNS on all leading MacOS versions.

 What is Exactly DNS Cache?

 The DNS cache might sound like a super-complicated tech term, but it isn’t.
-Domain Name System, aka DNS, lists all domain names attributes to websites visited by you.
+Domain Name System, aka DNS, lists all domain name attributes to websites visited by you.
 Remember that it isn’t similar to your recent online history.
 Domain name information is coded in numbers like 123.142.113.192.

 And whenever you navigate to a new domain, its DNS address changes.
 If your Mac relies upon outdated DNS records, it can connect to your desired websites.